andrewmoise/grits/README.md

 hx config.json # Or whatever editor
 ```

-You will need to make significant changes to the config.
-To play with it significantly, you must disable read-only-ness on the HTTP module, but since there are no permissions this will make your data world-writable.
+You will need to make changes to the config.

+To play with it significantly, you must disable read-only-ness on the HTTP module, but since there are no permissions yet, this will make your data world-writable.
 Use your own judgement, probably don't leave the service running in production.

-The system will automatically grab HTTPS certificates for you.
-It needs your email to do that because certbot requires it.
+Change %USER% and %EMAIL% to your Unix user and your email (email is only needed for certbot interactions -- the system will automatically grab HTTPS certificates for you, by default, and certbot wants your email in order to do that.)

 ### Run